 What games will be available?

-As Microsoft has said from the beginning, it plans to host hundreds of Xbox games.
-That more than likely means current and archive titles from its Xbox One and Xbox 360 line-ups.
+At the beginning, Microsoft said it plans to host hundreds of Xbox games - referring to current and archive titles from its Xbox One and Xbox 360 line-ups.
 Maybe even a few original Xbox games.